ScottSanford/cloud-resume/README.md

     I’ve built out multiple environments (*test* and *production*) to simulate an actual team workflow.
 Each environment corresponds to a specific branch: *main* for the testing environment and *production* for the production environment.
 Using multiple environments keeps a team productive.
 Having multiple environments enables a team to work on parallel development efforts.
 If there are several people working on the app, using a different environment helps keep the team productive.
 This also provides the team with a level of confidence.

     In this project example, the test environment would be the first line of defense against bugs.
 Here, I can safely deploy new changes without immediately affecting production.
 Once I have thoroughly tested the recent changes, I can create a Pull Request to merge my *main* branch → *production* branch.

+    Consideration: Given that this was a small side project, I kept both environments within the same AWS account.
+As an AWS best practice, it's advised to keep each environment isolated with their own AWS account.
+This could also solve the issue of having different stack names per environment.

 ## Security Considerations